krismakesstuff/WeatherMusic/README.md

 # Weather Music

 This project is a work in progress.
+The goal is to make a project that maps 'real-time' weather data to audio parameters that generate music.
+As the weather changes, so will the music.

-## Overview
+## How it works

 Weather Music is a web application that allows you to listen to music derived from the current weather.
 You can use your current location or search for any location to get the weather information.
 This uses open-meteo, a free, open-source weather API.

 For more information about the weather API used in this project, visit [open-meteo](https://open-meteo.com/).

 ## How to Use